hoko/hoko-ios/README.md

 This document is a quick start introduction to the HOKO framework for iOS.
 You can read the full documentation at [http://hokolinks.com/documentation#ios](http://hokolinks.com/documentation#ios).

-To integrate HOKO in your app, simply follow the 4 simple steps below after adding it to your project.
+To integrate HOKO in your app, simply follow the 3 simple steps below after adding it to your project.

 ## Install HOKO in your project

+### Cocoapods

 1. Install [CocoaPods](http://cocoapods.org/) in your system
 2. Open your Xcode project folder and create a file called `Podfile` with the following content: